top of page

 If You’re Only Eligible Part of the Year

-• Your contribution limit is prorated
+• Your contribution limit is prorated based on those months

 What If You Don’t Qualify Right Now?